ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/delete.rst

       "status": "Success"
     }

-To delete a Security Label from an attribute, use the following format where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the owner:
+To delete a Security Label from an Attribute, use the following format, where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the Owner:

 .. code::

     DELETE /v2/victims/{victimId}/attributes/{attributeId}/securityLabels/{securityLabel}

-For example, the query below will remove the ``TLP Amber`` Security Label from the attribute with ID 54321 on the Victim:
+For example, the query below will remove the ``TLP Amber`` Security Label from the Attribute with ID 54321 on the Victim:

 .. code::